Wimbledon Lawn Tennis Museum

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 Get a glimpse inside Wimbledon and immerse yourself in the game’s epic history

-For a sporting venue known for its strict adherence to tradition, the Wimbledon Lawn Tennis Museum is impressively futuristic, with its 3D cinema explaining the science of the game and a holographic John McEnroe (yes, seriously) roaming the dressing room.
+For a sporting venue known for its strict adherence to tradition, the Wimbledon Lawn Tennis Museum is impressively futuristic.
+Not only is there a 3D cinema explaining the science of the game, but a holographic ‘ghost’ of former tennis world champion John McEnroe roaming the dressing room (yes, seriously), even though he’s still very much alive and volleying.
 Interviews with players are broadcast on TV screens and an interactive area allows visitors to handle racquets, feel the weight of a trophy and test their reaction skills in simulation games.
-The Museum's latest addition is a new display area containing the famous Gentlemen’s and ladies' singles trophies, which can be viewed in the round, as well as the Doubles trophies, the runners-up salvers and examples of the miniature trophies presented to the players.

-Tracing the history of lawn tennis, there is memorabilia dating as far back as 1555, while new additions to the collection include outfits worn in the 2011 Championships by winners Novak Djokovic and Petra Kvitova and an exhibition dedicated to Fred Perry.
-At the centre of the show are the famous Championship trophies, as held aloft by the game’s greatest players.
-There is also a display dedicated to a proud Wimbledon tradition, the queue.
-You can go on behind-the-scenes tours of the grounds and facilities and get a 360° view of the arena from a special viewing platform.
+Tracing the history of lawn tennis, there is memorabilia dating as far back as 1555, while new additions to the collection include Andy Murray’s outfit from the London 2012 Olympics, when he took home the gold medal, and a series of tennis posters from 1893 to 2015.
+You can also go on behind-the-scenes tours of the grounds and facilities – including Centre Court – and get a 360-degree view of the arena from a special viewing platform.